-- Increase enrollment in the Affordable Connectivity Program by 64,000 households by 2029. - Increase the percentage of people who pay \$60 or less for internet service.

-3. Ensure Access to Affordable Devices & Technical Support

-- Distribute 50,000 free or low-cost devices that meet the user's needs to covered populations by 2029 - Secure 25,000 donated devices from businesses, institutions, and agencies to refurbish - Improve access to and awareness of technical support
+- Increase enrollment in the Affordable Connectivity Program (or its successor) by 84,000 households by 2029, increasing the enrollment percentage to 62%. - Expand free or low-cost connectivity (wired or wifi) for residents of affordable housing units, ensuring service to approximately 41,000 households in subsidized rentals. - 3.
+Ensure Access to Affordable Devices (Desktops, laptops, tablets) & Technical Support - Distribute 50,000 free or low-cost computer devices that meet the user's needs to covered populations by 2029 - Secure 25,000 donated devices from businesses, institutions, and agencies to refurbish - Improve access to and awareness of technical support